 - Participate in shore side training as required by the company.

-- Relieve and/or perform gangway watch as directed by the duty schedule.
+- Relieve and/or performs gangway watch as directed by the duty schedule.

-- Maintain familiarity with all duties under the company Safety Management System including Emergency Response Activities.
+- Familiar with all duties under the company Safety Management System including Emergency Response Activities.

 ONBOARD ENVIRONMENT / PHYSICAL DEMANDS

 - Living Conditions- Crew live in close quarters with 4 to 8 crew per room depending on the vessel.
 Having your own room is not an option due to limited berthing.

 - Length of Work Shift- Physically able to work 12 hours per day, 7 days a week for 6 to 8 weeks at a time.
 Rotations off the vessel are usually 2 to 3 weeks.

 - Mobility- Frequent bending, reaching, twisting, kneeling, crawling, and pushing/pulling.
 Must ascend and descend stairs and ladders, sometimes while carrying tools or objects.
 Able to stand or sit for long periods of time.